emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Security Choices.md

 * **Zero-Trust with Centralized Secrets Vault and TLS:** Implement a dedicated Secrets Vault for all sensitive credentials and enforce Transport Layer Security (TLS/HTTPS) for all network communication.

-* **Service Mesh with Mutual TLS (mTLS):** Implement a service mesh (e.g., Istio) to automatically manage mTLS between all services, providing identity and encryption at the network layer.
+* **Service Mesh with Mutual TLS (mTLS):** Implement a service mesh (e.g. Istio) to automatically manage mTLS between all services, providing identity and encryption at the network layer.

 ## Decision Outcome